 Program 2025-2026

-This year the nework started on October 6th 2025 with a discussion on the book by Niek Koning Food Security, Agricultural Policies and Economic Growth.
+October 6th 2025 there was a discussion on the book by Niek Koning Food Security, Agricultural Policies and Economic Growth.
 Long-term Dynamics in the Past, Present and Future.
 London and New York: Routledge, 2017.
 The book is one of the new modern classics.
 To get an impression from the book, you may read the following review: https://antonschuurman.eu/wp-content/uploads/2025/01/RHA76_WEB_resenasNiekKoning.pdf.

 Website voedselgeschiedenis.nl